prince-111/prince-111/README.md

 - 👀 I’m interested in open-source contribution...
 - 💞️ I’m looking to collaborate on...

+I'm a Software Engineer who enjoys building meaningful web and mobile products.
+I’m driven by curiosity and a constant desire to learn, which has helped me grow through hands-on experience across different technologies and domains.

+I have experience working across the full stack using technologies like NextJs, React, React Native, JavaScript, TypeScript, NodeJs, and Go (Gin), along with AWS, PostgreSQL, MySQL, Tailwind CSS, Redux, and micro-frontend architectures.
+I’ve also worked with tools like Figma and GitHub Actions to streamline development and deployment.

+Over the past few years, I’ve contributed to products in health-tech and HRM, building scalable interfaces, integrating maps and payment systems, and working with real-time features.
+Along the way, I’ve also taken on responsibilities like leading teams and organizing events.

+I enjoy the entire product development process, from understanding problems to designing and shipping solutions that make an impact.

+Always open to learning, collaborating, and building things that matter.

+Let’s connect: princesd991@gmail.com

 <!---
 ![Prince's github stats](https://github-readme-stats.vercel.app/api?username=prince-111&theme=tokyonight&show_icons=true&hide=["issues"])
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=prince-111&theme=tokyonight&layout=compact)